SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/README.md

 ### [ChessFeasibilityFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessFeasibilityFunction.java):
 This function evaluates the feasibility of a solution.
-In the case of the NQueen problem it may or may not have sense to talk about feasibility.
-We decided to give it the mission of ensuring that only N queens are placed in the solution.
+For the N-Queen problem, it ensures that exactly N queens are placed on the board.

-This function return a Double containing the number of collisions (deficit or excess of Queens in the solution).
+The function returns a double indicating the number of missing or exceeding queens on the board.

 ### [ChessObjectiveFunction](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessObjectiveFunction.java):
 This function evaluates the objective function of a solution.
-In the case of the NQueen problem in this set design, we have to count the number of collisions (confronted Queens) looking in all directions (row, column and diagonals).
+For the N-Queen problem in this set design, it counts the number of collisions (confronted Queens).

-This function return a Double containing the number collisions between queens.
+The function returns a double indicating the number of collisions between queens.

 ### [ChessGen](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/ChessGen.java):
-This class defines a Gen that contains three variables, Integers with the row and column numbers (both immutables) and a Boolean representing if the there is a Queen in that square `true = queen, false = noQueen`.
-The mutations will only apply to the boolean parameter, changing its value.
+This class defines a Gen containing three variables: two immutables as Integers for the row and column numbers, and a Boolean indicating the presence of a Queen in that square (`true` for queen, `false` for no queen).
+Mutations will exclusively affect the boolean parameter, altering its value.

 ### [RunNQueenOptimization](https://github.com/SergioOyaga/GeneticAlgorithmExamples/blob/master/src/main/java/org/soyaga/examples/NQueenProblem/SimpleGAs/HashSets/RunNQueenOptimization.java):
-This is the main class.
-Is where the run starts.
-As simple as instantiate the ChessGA object (previously defined) filled with its components, optimize it, and retrieve the results.
+This is the main class where the program execution begins.
+It involves instantiating the ChessGA object (previously defined), optimizing it, and retrieving the results.

-The specific components for the ChessGA are:
+The specific components for ChessGA include:
-- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iteration.
+- MaxIterationCriteriaPolicy: A StoppingCriteria based on a maximum number of iterations.
 - FixedCrossoverPolicy: A CrossoverPolicy that applies each iteration a fixed number of crossovers.
   - RandomSelection: A Selection procedure in which each parent is chosen randomly.
   - HeuristicCrossover: A crossover that copies the whole genome of only one parent into the child.
 This makes the